Secured debt vs. unsecured debt: What’s the difference?

 What is secured debt?

-When debt is secured, the lender will typically ask you to put up an asset to guarantee the debt.
+When debt is secured, lenders require borrowers to put up an asset to guarantee the debt.
 That collateral could take the form of property or cash assets.

-Secured debts are generally viewed as having a lower risk for lenders than unsecured debts.
-For example, if a secured debt goes into default, the collateral can be taken by the lender.
-As a result, these loans may offer better interest rates and financing terms.
+If a secured debt defaults, the lender can take the collateral.
+That’s why secured debts are generally viewed as having a lower risk for lenders than unsecured debts.
+As a result, secured loans may offer better interest rates and financing terms.
 And lenders may be less strict about qualifying criteria, like credit scores.

 Secured debt examples

 Mortgages and auto loans are two other common situations in which you may encounter secured debt.
-In those cases, the item purchased with the borrowed money—the home or the car—typically serves as collateral.
+In those cases, the item being purchased—the home or the car—typically serves as collateral.

 What happens if you don’t pay secured debts?